awsdocs/nice-dcv-admin-guide/doc_source/manage-cert.md

 # Changing the TLS certificate<a name="manage-cert"></a>

 NICE DCV automatically generates a self\-signed certificate that's used to secure traffic between the NICE DCV client and NICE DCV server\.
-This certificate is used by default if no other certificate is installed on your NICE DCV server\.
-The default certificate includes two files, the certificate itself \(`dcv.pem)` and a key \(`dcv.key`\)\.
+By default, if no other certificate is installed, this certificate is used\.
+The default certificate includes two files\.
+They are the certificate itself \(`dcv.pem)` and a key \(`dcv.key`\)\.

 You can replace the default NICE DCV certificate and its key with your own certificate and key\.